jopemachine-arvis/arvis/documents/develop-arvis.md

 ## [use-key-capture](https://github.com/pranesh239/use-key-capture)

-Arvis edits and uses some libraries for Arvis' own usage.
+Arvis edits and uses some libraries.

 These codes are separated from `src/app`.